Reading Time: 16 minutes

 Which of the SEO tactics are more important to focus on when building a website?

 How do you ensure your customer is able to find you?
-By making sure your website is optimized so search engines (Google and Bing) will promote you to the top of the SERPs.
+By making sure your website is optimized for search engines (this includes visual search optimization), Google will promote you to the top of the SERPs.
 You need to pay attention to your SEO from the start.

 SEO is something you want to consider in every step of the development process.
 Typically building a website begins with a heavy focus on technical SEO (ie., URL structures, code base, tags), leading into contextual SEO (keywords, content creation).
 Once you have a crawlable site with good content, you begin the third and fourth part – link building / PR, and conversion rate optimization.

 While some tactics have more power than others, it’s all important.
 Each piece in aggregate is how you improve your rankings over competitors.

 How can you be sure you have considered all the possible keywords someone may reasonably search?

 While there are great tools to help discover related keywords and provide estimated search counts and other metrics, you cannot be sure you have considered every single keyword.
 There simply isn’t a tool that provides every keyword ranking option – but these tools do tend to provide the most commonly used keywords.

 Normally as you improve with the skill of keyword research, you become more efficient at finding the best, most valuable keywords quicker.
 You have to make a determination where the cut-off point is for your client.
 Does it make sense to spend 5 additional hours finding a few terms that may never draw any traffic?
 Probably not.